Preds pound Blackhawks 5-0 for 2-0 lead in 1st-round series (Apr 15, 2017) | FOX Sports

 Preds pound Blackhawks 5-0 for 2-0 lead in 1st-round series (Apr 15, 2017)

+CHICAGO (AP) Pekka Rinne was great again.
+Ryan Johansen had a big night, and Nashville got a lift from a couple of unlikely scorers.

+The Predators are singing a sweet tune on their way home to Music City, threatening to play the Chicago Blackhawks right out of the postseason.

-CHICAGO (AP) Pekka Rinne made 30 saves in his second straight shutout and picked up two assists, helping the Nashville Predators pound the Chicago Blackhawks 5-0 on Saturday night for a 2-0 lead in their first-round playoff series.
+Rinne made 30 saves in his second straight shutout and picked up two assists, helping Nashville rout Chicago 5-0 on Saturday for a 2-0 lead in their first-round series.

+”Character win the first one, and then tonight played a really solid game,” Rinne said.

 Ryan Ellis, Harry Zolnierczyk, Colton Sissons and Kevin Fiala each scored their first career playoff goal.